 The current Hobie World Kayak Fishing Champion, Richard Somerton and his Team Hobie fishing mate Dan Clancy, managed to take in the major sites of Fraser and took plenty of pictures of a cute echidna on the eastern beach.
 Whilst the fishing boys were doing what they do best, Australian Fishing Championships' 2014 vehicle sponsor, VW, was taking full advantage of the weather and scenery to film plenty of footage of their VW Amarok's in the sandy terrain!

 The Australian Fishing Championships screen on the Nine Network and Fox Sports later this year and we welcomed Yuuichi Matsuno (Sky TV) and Japanese journalist Keitchi Kondo (Mr K).
-The show is also syndicated on the WFN and CCTV in Asia - so it's great to showcase our World Heritage-listed backyard on the small screen.
+The show is also syndicated on the WFN and CTV in Asia - so it's great to showcase our World Heritage-listed backyard on the small screen.